cgoldsby/LoginCritter/README.md

 ![Demo gif](/assets/demo.gif)

-Inspired by the amazing work done by other designers and developers, I wanted to create an animated "Login avatar" in Swift.
+Inspired by the amazing work done by other designers and developers, specifically Darin Senneff [amazing work](https://dribbble.com/shots/4249163-Animated-login-form-avatar?utm_campaign=iOS%2BDev%2BWeekly&utm_medium=web&utm_source=iOS%2BDev%2BWeekly%2BIssue%2B349). 🎩 I wanted to try and create a similar animated "Login avatar" in Swift.

 The Login Critter uses several `UIPropertyAnimator`.
 The head rotation is controlled by updating the `fractionComplete` property for an animator.
 As the user types, the animator's fraction complete is calculated by `text width / text field width`.